Patent & Portfolio Analysis

-At GHB Intellect, we first divide the portfolio into different segments based upon the specific knowledge required by a subject matter expert to provide the appropriate review of the portfolio.
+At GHB Intellect, we provide patent mining services divide the portfolio into different segments based upon the specific knowledge required by a subject matter expert to provide the appropriate review of the portfolio.
 Then, we assign each divided segment to the respective expert.
 Our experts are adept at reviewing large sets of patents and quickly providing a ranked assessment.

 Because we only source deeply specialized experts for each division of the portfolio, any portfolio is cost-effectively filtered down to its gems by spending only minutes on each patent.
 We believe that transparency is an important element driving the quality of our services and we provide a documented report of the basis for all patent rankings.
 This allows our clients to inspect and find comfort in every aspect of our strategic approach and final results.

 Systematic, multi-phased approach to detecting potential infringement and analysis of detection success probability.

 Our validated process for infringement analysis permits our highly specialized experts to remain consistent in their performance.
 Our experts analyze patents against potentially infringing products and produce claim charts, or Evidence-of-Use (EoU) charts.
 The claim charting process includes a meticulously detailed mapping of one or more patent claims, element by element, to a potentially infringing product or standard.
 Our experts do their utmost to complete such charts using publicly available documentary evidence.